New State (ok. 1567–ok. 1085 p.n.e.)

 Mamluk Egypt (end of the 18th century - 1808)

 The Mamluks seized power in Egypt, that is, military units made up of Circassian slaves, Georgian, Kipchat and Turkish, who from approx. In the 9th century, they were the personal guards of the sultans of medieval Egypt.
-W 1250 in the year they took over the ligarchic power in Egypt – soldiers captured the palace of Sultan Turan-Shah of the Kurdish Ayyubid dynasty and killed him, and they placed the child on the throne, Kamila, on whose behalf the sultan Shajar ad-Daur and Mameluk Turkmen Ajbak were in power.
+In 1250 in the year they took over the ligarchic power in Egypt – soldiers captured the palace of Sultan Turan-Shah of the Kurdish Ayyubid dynasty and killed him, and they placed the child on the throne, Kamila, on whose behalf the sultan Shajar ad-Daur and Mameluk Turkmen Ajbak were in power.

 The Mamluk state was conquered in 1517 years by the Ottoman Turks, however, the Mamluks kept their lands and privileges.
 In the 18th century, with the weakening of the Ottoman Empire, they again seized power in Egypt, but for a short time, i w 1798 they were defeated by Napoleon, which eventually took their lands and power.